bheema-284/react_assessement/README.md

-# PRODUCTS DETAILS - APPLICATION
+# PRODUCTS DETAIL - APPLICATION
 You can search any product by its name to see Product sorting by price low to high, high to low and rating using this application.